stormx86/TaskManager/README.md

 # Task Manager
-> Application provides a possibility to group of users(some team) to manage tasks(via web interface) sent by a third party to a specific gmail mailbox.
+> Application provides a group of users (some team) with possibility to manage tasks sent by a third party to a specified gmail mailbox.

 ## Table of contents
 * [General info](#general-info)